Establish knowledge base for professionals and technicians in the essential elements of design and installation of electronic intrusion alarm level.

 Part 3: Basic electronics covers for the alarm industry. the basic laws and the basic relationships that are used daily in the alarm industry is explained.

-Part 4: Contemplate the study of both general and specific existing rules related to the alarm industry.
-ULC and UL standards and other industry standards and issuing internal regulations of companies are explained and how they benefit.
+Part 4: Includes the study of existing norms, both general and specific, related to the alarm industry.
+The ULC and UL standards are explained, as well as other industry standards and the issuance of internal company regulations and how they benefit us.

 Part 5: Covers safety at work in the alarm industry.
 It covers personal safety and that of others. both commercial and residential issues are discussed.